 - Make a thick paste of 1 part sodium citrate, 6 parts water, 6 parts glycerine, and some whiting or fuller’s earth.
 Spread it on the stain and allow it to stand, adding new paste when it dries.
 After one week, flush it with water after brushing the dry paste away.
 Repeat.

-When none of these approaches has worked, put on your gloves and goggles and get out the muriatic acid.
-This is the method of last resort for cleaning any kind of stain on concrete or brick.
+- When none of these approaches has worked, put on your gloves and goggles and get out the muriatic acid.
+This is the last resort for cleaning any kind of stain on concrete or brick.
+Be sure to follow all precautions listed on the product label.

 - Repeat until the stain is gone.